RoSPA Awards – Frequently Asked Questions

 Q: Is '24/7' safety a required initiative, as we do not currently do much in this area.
 Will this count against us?

-A: No - Achievement award entries are judged on their occupational health and safety performance and will not be penalised.
-However, when competing for the Industry Sector Awards (and the Sir George Earle Trophy), 24/7 initiatives are one of several 'bonus' features that can help the judges to differentiate between top performers.
+A: Achievement award entries are judged on their occupational health and safety performance and will not be penalised.
+A specific 24/7 safety initiative is not a requirement, however safety-leadership initiatives outside of the workplace would be good examples of going above and beyond compliance to be shared in your submission.
+When competing for the Industry Sector Awards (and the Sir George Earle Trophy), 24/7 initiatives are one of several 'bonus' features that can help your submission stand out and help the judges to differentiate between top performers.
+If you have well-developed 24/7 style initiatives, they are a major component of the specialist Safe@Work Safe@Home award submission.

 Q: Can you give any advice about how to compile our health and safety award entry?

 A: Some examples are suggested of supporting evidence documents the assessors would expect for each of the Key Performance Questions.
-These are listed after the questions in Guide A and should be printed off if required.
-Please note the list of suggestions is not exhaustive and items are not compulsory.
+These are listed on screen following each question, and in Guide A. Please note the list of suggestions is not exhaustive and items are not compulsory - but are all considered by the assessors to be good examples of topics that a well-developed health and safety management system would be able to evidence for each section response.

 For obvious reasons, it is impossible to specify a 'model entry' that would apply for all participants, as safety management systems inevitably vary, reflecting organisations' different sizes and the nature, scale and complexity of the risks they must manage.